-- The Director of Operations will be made aware of an emergency or stranger in the building or on campus.
-The Director of Operations will investigate the situation and determine the extent of the threat. - If deemed appropriate, the Director of Operations will signal faculty, through the use of the telephone and/or intercom to lock down the school. - Halls and bathrooms are to be cleared of students.
+- The COO will be made aware of an emergency or stranger in the building or on campus.
+The COO will investigate the situation and determine the extent of the threat. - If deemed appropriate, the COO will signal faculty, through the use of the telephone and/or intercom to lock down the school. - Halls and bathrooms are to be cleared of students.